jmcoholich/openteach/README.md

 ## Summary of Changes

 Previously we found that using the vision-based hand detection for teleoperation added a lot of noise to movements, had difficult grasp actuation with  clicking fingers, and was not necessary for parallel-jaw grippers.

-Features
+Features of our changes:
 - Improved tracking performance
-- Stop and reposition hands with button
+- Stop and reposition hand with button
 - Trigger-actuated grasping
 - Remove the camera streaming window from the app (we often found that it was in the way and block our pass-through view of the robot)